barapap/vimigo_test/README.md

 # vimigo_test

-This application is to assess how well are the technical skills of a potential frontend developer.
-My submissions will determine which skill level you are evaluated at.

-These are the requirements:
+These are the requirements to be fulfill:

 As a frontend developer, you are expected to develop a Flutter application with a list of attendance records with the reference of the data set provided below.